Database Diagram (ERD) Design Tool for SQL Server

 - Edit the existing virtual relations

-- Generate a schema script taking into account selected virtual relations, edit the script, and execute it to update a database
+- Generate a schema script with the selected virtual relations, edit this script, and execute it to update a database

 - Convert a virtual relation into a foreign key